Christianity & Sadism

 Sadism is a fantasy.
 It inflicts pain as the desire.
 Evil could be described as “something which causes pain and suffering.”
 But the mere fact that one wishes and consents to suffering is the interesting part.

 …But did Jesus enjoy it?
-If he really knew that was all bound to happen, why did he accept his death?
+If he knew that was all bound to happen, why did he accept his death?

 Suffering is prized over the non-suffering.
-The intricate details about harm, abuse, and violence is projected to make us feel guilty about something we have never done.
+The intricate details about harm, abuse, and violence are projected to make us feel guilty about something we have never done.
 As if the truth is that Jesus was brave enough to suffer, and enjoy it to save us.

-If I am loved truly for who I am, I wouldn’t be mocked at for investing myself into desires and passions, the very same objectives God has given me, and yet ironically, calls blasphemous.
-The details of the crucifixion of Jesus is torture porn at best.
+If I am loved truly for who I am, I wouldn’t be mocked for investing myself into desires and passions, the very same objectives God has given me, and yet ironically, calls blasphemous.
+The details of the crucifixion of Jesus are torture porn at best.
 If we are all sadistic and evil, and should be innately evil causing Jesus harm, (who enjoys the pain), I don’t buy this story.

 Then I guess I should appreciate Justine as a work of art and true to what humanity is.